jacoscaz/treesandrobots.github.io/_posts/2018-06-28-looping-async-functions-nodejs.md

 })
   .on('stopped', () => {
     const elapsed = timeDiffToNanoseconds(process.hrtime(before));
-    console.log(`Avg. execution time: ${Math.round(elapsed / executions)}`);
+    console.log(`Avg. execution time: ${Math.round(elapsed / iterations)}`);
   })
   .start();
 ```

-Loop #3 yelded an average iteration time of 750 nanoseconds, around 1.3 million iterations per second, putting it at a bit more than half the speed of loop #1 without the disrupting behaviour of the latter.
-Surprinsingly, this hybrid approach still manages to hit only one order of magnitude below the reference figure produced by the vastly simpler synchronous code.
+`loopyloop`-powered loop #3 yelded an average iteration time of 750 nanoseconds, around 1.3 million iterations per second, putting it at a bit more than half the speed of loop #1 without the disrupting behaviour of the latter.
+Surprinsingly, its hybrid approach still managed to hit only one order of magnitude below the reference figure produced by the vastly simpler synchronous code.

 ## Conclusion: the potential is there

-My conclusion for today is that modern server-side JavaScript using ES6 features can potentially run fast enough to handle basic control loops.
-With these numbers I feel comfortable in moving to the next step in my path: evaluating I/O performance on a few hardware platforms!
+My conclusion is that modern server-side JavaScript using ES6 features can potentially run fast enough to handle basic control loops.
+With these numbers I feel comfortable in moving to the next step in my path: evaluating I/O performance on a few hardware platforms.

 ## Addendum: full code